-We performed a monocentric prospective observational study to investigate the prevalence of pruritus in patients which refer to the Dermatology Unit, Galliera Hospital in Genoa, particularly focusing on patients aged more than 65 years and without taking in consideration common confounding factor as xerosis cutis and drugs intake (if not directly related to pruritus).
+We performed a monocentric prospective observational study to investigate the prevalence of pruritus in patients which refer to the Dermatology Unit, Galliera Hospital in Genoa, particularly focusing on patients aged more than 65 years and without taking into consideration common confounding factor as xerosis cutis and drugs intake (if not directly related to pruritus).

-We evaluated the demographic characteristics of all the patients attending for any skin condition the Outpatient Clinic at the Dermatology Unit at Galliera Hospital, Genoa, Italy from February 1, 2020, to February 28, 2020.
-Because of the coronavirus disease 2019 (COVID-19) emergency, on March 9, 2020 Italy went in lock-down imposing the closure of non-urgent outpatient clinics therefore it was not possible to extend longer the study.
-This study was approved by the regional ethic committee (#154REG2019 - DB id 4544; 20.3.2019).
+We evaluated the demographic characteristics of all the patients attending for any skin condition in the Outpatient Clinic at the Dermatology Unit at Galliera Hospital, Genoa (Italy) from February 1st, 2020, to February 28th, 2020.
+Because of the Coronavirus disease 2019 (COVID-19) emergency, on March 9th, 2020, Italy went into lockdown imposing the closure of nonurgent outpatient clinics therefore it was not possible to extend longer the study.
+This study was approved by the regional Ethics committee (#154REG2019 - DB id 4544; 20.3.2019).
 Inclusion criteria were: age >18 and sign of the consent form.
-All the patients who signed the consent form and who complained also pruritus, were then asked to complete a visual analogue scale (VAS) assessment for both pruritus and pain (Figure 1) [7].
-Based on the literature, VAS categories were considered as followed: 0 = no pruritus, > 0-< 4 points = mild pruritus, $\ge 4-< 7 \text{ points} = \text{moderate pruritus}$ , $\ge 7-< 9 \text{ points} = \text{severe pruritus}$ , and $\ge 9 \text{ points} = \text{very severe pruritus}$ [7].
-Moreover, both qualitative and quantitative characteristics were assessed for each patient: age, sex, Fitzpatrick skin type, drug intake (recorded only if an anamnestic relevant association with pruritus was reported; usual medications were not recorded), relevant previous medical history, presence or absence of a concomitant dermatological condition; clinical features and distribution of skin lesions.
-Similarly to drugs intake and in order to avoid a confounding factor, also xerosis cutis was not recorded because it is extremely frequent in the elderly (about 50% of patients) [8].
+All the patients who signed the consent form and who complained also pruritus were then asked to complete a visual analog scale (VAS) assessment for both pruritus and pain (Figure 1).7 Based on the literature, VAS categories were considered as follows: 0 = no pruritus, >0-<4 points = mild pruritus, ≥4-<7 points = moderate pruritus, \geq 7-<9 points = severe pruritus, and \geq 9 points = very severe pruritus.7 Moreover, both qualitative and quantitative characteristics were assessed for each patient: age, sex, Fitzpatrick skin type, drug intake (recorded only if an anamnestic relevant association with pruritus was reported; usual medications were not recorded), relevant previous medical history, presence or absence of a concomitant dermatological condition; clinical features and distribution of skin lesions.
+Similarly to drug intake and in order to avoid a confounding factor, also xerosis cutis was not recorded because it is extremely frequent in the elderly (about 50% of patients).8